Skip to main content

 Validate, Don't Dismiss

-Try: 'It sounds like your tummy feels worried about tomorrow.
-That happens to lots of kids.'
+Try: ‘It sounds like your tummy feels worried about tomorrow.
+That happens to a lot of kids.’

 2

-Your calm presence is more powerful than any technique you teach.
+Your calm is more powerful than any technique you could teach them.

 3